South African law of lease: Payment of rent

 According to the common law, there is no contract of lease if there is no agreement on rent.
 Furthermore, the RHA requires rent to be agreed upon for the purposes of a rental agreement.
 The rent is usually a sum of money, in which case it must be either fixed in a definite sum or fixable by a method or standard, but may be in some other form, like a certain quantity, weight or measure of fruits or produce, or a certain proportion of the gross produce of the property.
 Whatever form the rent takes—and it cannot take the form of services—it must be definite or ascertainable.
 It may be agreed upon expressly or impliedly.

 The parties may nominate a third party to fix the rent.
 (See the Southernport Development and NBS Boland cases mentioned above.)
 This is, however, subject to a proviso: The determination must not be dependent entirely on the unfettered will of one party.
 Furthermore, it is assumed that the party will use his discretion arbitrium boni viri: that is, according to the judgment of a good man.
 The discretion, therefore, must be exercised reasonably and equitably; the determination may be set aside if it is unjust.

-In Proud Investments v Lanchem International, it was pointed out that it is essential in contracts of lease that the rent agreed upon by the parties be fixed in a definite amount (merces certa) or be determinable by a third person in accordance with the maxim certum est quod certum redid potest.
+In Proud Investments v Lanchem International, it was pointed out that it is essential in contracts of lease that the rent agreed upon by the parties be fixed in a definite amount (merces certa) or be determinable by a third person in accordance with the maxim certum est quod certum reddi potest.